 - pain in the jaw joint

-- tenderness of the temporal muscles, located on the sides of the head near the temples
+- tenderness of the temporal muscles on the sides of the head near the temples

-The American Dental Association explain that there are the following types of mouth guard:
+The American Dental Association explains that there are different types of mouthguards:

-- Custom-made: These are made by a dentist and are typically the most comfortable.
+- Custom: A dentist makes these and are typically the most comfortable.

-- Soft: The company’s website say that this is suitable for light-to-moderate grinding.
+- Soft: The company’s website says this is suitable for light-to-moderate grinding.